 Mysore classes provide a quiet and contemplative atmosphere for the practice of Ashtanga Vinyasa Yoga.
 In these classes, you practice the Ashtanga sequencing to the cadence of your own breath, while receiving personal guidance from the teacher and silent support from the community.
 Learn more about our Mysore classes on our Mysore page.

 This class introduces the fundamentals of breath, movement and postural form.
 Instruction is gentle, verbal and precise, but without losing touch of the visceral experience.
-This class is appropriate for beginners, but more experienced students can benefit from the instruction as well.
+This class is appropriate for absolute beginners, but people with previous yoga experience can benefit from the instruction as well.

 Led Primary guides you through the complete Primary Series using the Sanskrit count.
 Integral to the traditional Ashtanga practice week, this class assumes considerable proficiency with the Primary Series.
 The emphasis is not on learning the postures, but on moving together through the postures in a rhythmic flow.